Information on social media monitoring for epidemic intelligence purposes

 ECDC monitors social media for epidemic intelligence purposes.
-This is done by monitoring a list of predefined users using Epidemic Intelligence from Open Sources (EIOS) and monitoring a list of predefined users on social media platforms.
+This is done by monitoring a list of predefined users using Epidemic Intelligence from Open Sources (EIOS), monitoring a list of predefined users on social media platforms and automated monitoring of social media posts based on keywords related to public health events of diseases under surveillance.

-Processing also includes manual monitoring of sources and uploading content to EpiPulse, ECDC’s surveillance platform, and including certain data in reports.
+Processing also includes manual revision of information collected and uploading content to EpiPulse, ECDC’s surveillance platform, and including certain data in reports.
+Except for official sources, data are anonymised before uploading content to EpiPulse.

-Details on why, how and under which basis ECDC conducts social media monitoring for epidemic intelligence purposes are available in this internal procedure.
+Details on why, how and under which basis ECDC conducts social media monitoring for epidemic intelligence purposes are available in this internal procedure on manual monitoring and in this internal procedure on automated monitoring.

-You are invited to check your social media account to check if ECDC is one of your followers, as the following information is relevant for you.
+For the manual monitoring, you are invited to check your social media account to check if ECDC is one of your followers.
+For the automated monitoring, you are invited to contact epidemic [dot] intelligence

 Who is responsible for processing of your personal data in this context?